noClaps/blog/packages/blog/README.md

 # Writing posts

-All posts should go in the `src/content/posts/` directory, and should be in MDX format.
+All posts should go in the `src/content/posts/` directory, and should be in Markdoc format.

 ## Frontmatter